tayyebisrarlds/comp2850-minimal-solution/portfolio/submission-template.md

 **Rights**:
 - [x] "Your participation is voluntary.
 You can stop at any time without giving a reason."
 - [x] "Your data will be anonymous.
 I'll use a code (like P1) instead of your name."
-- [x] "I may take screenshots and notes.
+- [x] "I may take screenshots, screen recordings (without audio) and notes.
 I'll remove any identifying information."
+- [x] "I will only keep the data I collect until the end of this academic year, and it will be deleted before the new year begins."
 - [x] "Do you consent to participate?"
 [Wait for verbal yes]

 **Recorded consent timestamp**: [e.g., "P1 consented     22/11/2025 14:05"]

 ---